Aynshe/Edit_LsTRoms/README.md

 ![image](https://github.com/user-attachments/assets/53aa39a9-3828-4f9b-acd1-154f027b9047)

-# Edit_LsTRoms
+# Edit_LsTRoms For RetroBat

-A Windows application designed to manage and edit ROM configurations for DemulShooter, providing an intuitive interface for light gun game setup and automation.
+A Windows application designed to manage and edit ROM configurations for DemulShooter in RetroBat, providing an interface for light gun game setup and automation.

 ## Features